davidhariri/api/README.md

 }
 ```

+## Tests
+To keep things sane, I've made a simple file where all tests of endpoints are made.
+If you'd like to contribute to this repository, don't forget to test your work before opening a pull request :relaxed:

 ## Authorization
 To keep things simple, all authorization happens with a username and password over SSL as a Basic Authentication header.
 Insecure requests to the API will be ignored.
 ```